Blizarre/castme/README.md

 CastMe is a simple Python REPL that allows you to cast music from a Subsonic server to a Chromecast device.

 **NOTE: The subsonic server must expose a URL over HTTPS.
-And since the chromecast will be the one connecting to the server, the certificate need to be trusted.**
+And since the chromecast will be the one connecting to the server, the certificate need to be trusted.
+This project is tested against [Navidrome](https://www.navidrome.org/) only.**

 It's pretty bare-bone for now, but as I am using it more and more I will add the features that I need.